OryxProject/oryx/README.md

 Developers can consume Oryx 2 as a framework for building custom applications as well.
 Following the architecture overview below, proceed to [Making an Oryx App](http://oryx.io/docs/developer.html#Making_an_Oryx_App) to learn how to create a new application.
+You can review a [module diagram](https://sourcespy.com/github/oryx/) as well to understand the project structure.

 <img src="http://oryx.io/img/Architecture.png"/>